Kruthi24/fxt_code/README.md

 # fxt_code

-Scripts for FXT project bundled into a mini-package!
+1. Scripts for FXT project bundled into a mini-package
+2. Jupyter notebooks used for analysis

-## Installation instructions:
+## Installation instructions for mini-package:

 Step 1: Clone this repository